Skip Spence: Decline: 1970–1999

-Mental illness, drug addiction and alcoholism thus prevented Spence from sustaining a career in the music industry.
-Much of his life was spent in third party care, as a ward of the State of California, and either homeless or in transient accommodations in his later years.
+Mental illness, drug addiction, and alcoholism thus prevented Spence from sustaining a career in the music industry.
+He spent many of his years in third-party care, as a ward of the State of California, and either homeless or in transient accommodations in his later years.
 He remained in and around San Jose and Santa Cruz.
 Peter Lewis regularly visited Spence during the latter years of his life: "The last five years I'd go up‚ he lived in a trailer up there‚ Capitola.
 I used to hang around with him; we'd spend the weekends together.
 But he just basically kind of hit the...he was helpless in a way in terms of being able to define anything or control his feelings."

 In 1994, he participated in a music program for the mentally ill, sponsored by the City of San Jose.
-Two years later, in 1996, he was commissioned to write a song for The X-Files soundtrack, Songs in the Key of X; though not used, it was included on the More Oar tribute record as "Land of the Sun".
+Two years later, in 1996, he was commissioned to write a song for The X-Files soundtrack, Songs in the Key of X; it wasn't used, but it was included on the More Oar tribute record as "Land of the Sun".

 Spence's final performance with Moby Grape occurred on August 9, 1996, at Palookaville in Santa Cruz.
 At this final show, Spence led the group through a rendition of "Sailing" (a song performed during the 1971 reunion run) and an impromptu performance of "J.P.P.
 McStep B. Blues", which he'd written for Jefferson Airplane in 1966.

 Death

-Spence died of lung cancer on April 16, 1999; two days before his 53rd birthday.
-He was survived by his four children, eleven grandchildren, a half-brother (Rich Young) and his sister, Sherry Ferreira.
+Spence died of lung cancer on April 16, 1999, two days short of his 53rd birthday.
+He was survived by his four children, eleven grandchildren, half-brother Rich Young, and sister Sherry Ferreira.
 More Oar: A Tribute to the Skip Spence Album, an album featuring contributions from Robert Plant, Tom Waits, and Beck, among others, was released a few weeks after his death.
 Prior to its release, the CD was played for Spence at the hospital, in his final stages before death.
 Spence is interred at Soquel Cemetery in Santa Cruz County.